Recession is a scary word for most people. But if you’re an entrepreneur, recessions can be some of the most lucrative periods in time.

 Not everyone hunkers down and starts stockpiling non-perishables.
 Some people sense opportunity knocking and they find their way to the right doors.
 Then they capitalize.

 The question then is what must you do to be the latter and not the former?
-When businesses start pinching pennies, how do you make money during a recession?
+When businesses start pinching pennies, how do you make money — or even thrive — during a recession?

-Here are 6 people who—with either entrepreneurial spirit or investment savvy—have created wealth during major economic downturns and how they’ve done it:
+Here are six people who, with either entrepreneurial spirit or investment savvy, have created wealth during major economic downturns:

 1. Michael J. Cullen, Founder, King Kullen Grocery

 Cullen saw the future of groceries in the idea of the supermarket roughly a year after the stock market crashed in 1929.